potatochip/potatochip.github.io/_posts/blog/2015-4-29-postgresql-comments.md

 layout: post
 title: Viewing column-comments in PostgreSQL
 tags: [nerd-out]
+categories: blog
 ---

 I'm not sure why, but any time someone asks for help viewing column-comments in PostgreSQL, the entire internet responds with a super-complex custom function.

 This is how you view all the comments for each column of a table: